Pirate-Weather/pirateweather/docs/API.md

 where $T$ is the temperature in Celsius and $V$ is the Wind velocity in kilometres per hour.

 #### apparentTemperatureMax
 **Only on `daily`**.
 The maximum "feels like" temperature during a day, from midnight to midnight.
-Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day.

 #### apparentTemperatureMaxTime
 **Only on `daily`**.
 The time (in UTC) that the maximum "feels like" temperature occurs during a day, from 12:00 am and 11:59 pm.
-Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day.

 #### apparentTemperatureMin
 **Only on `daily`**.
 The minimum "feels like" temperature during a day, from from 12:00 am and 11:59 pm.
-Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day.

 #### apparentTemperatureMinTime
 **Only on `daily`**.
 The time (in UTC) that the minimum "feels like" temperature occurs during a day, from from 12:00 am and 11:59 pm.
-Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day.

 #### apparentTemperatureHigh
 **Only on `daily`**.
 The maximum "feels like" temperature during the daytime, from 6:00 am to 6:00 pm.
-Note that this value is always forward looking, so for day 0 (the current day), it will return the highest value of the remaining hours in the day.
-If the forecast start time is after 6:00 pm, it will return the current temperature.

 #### apparentTemperatureHighTime
 **Only on `daily`**.
 The time of the maximum "feels like" temperature during the daytime, from 6:00 am to 6:00 pm.
-Note that this value is always forward looking, so for day 0 (the current day), it will return the time of the highest value of the remaining hours in the day.
-If the forecast start time is after 6:00 pm, it will return the current time.

 #### apparentTemperatureLow
 **Only on `daily`**.
 The minimum "feels like" temperature during the daytime, from 6:00 am to 6:00 pm.
-Note that this value is always forward looking, so for day 0 (the current day), it will return the lowest value of the remaining hours in the day.
-If the forecast start time is after 6:00 pm, it will return the current temperature.

 #### apparentTemperatureLowTime
 **Only on `daily`**.
 The time of the minimum "feels like" temperature during the daytime, from 6:00 am to 6:00 pm.
-Note that this value is always forward looking, so for day 0 (the current day), it will return the time of the lowest value of the remaining hours in the day.
-If the forecast start time is after 6:00 pm, it will return the current time.

 #### cloudCover
 Percentage of the sky that is covered in clouds.
 This value will be between 0 and 1 inclusive.
 Calculated from the the [GFS (#650)](https://www.nco.ncep.noaa.gov/pmb/products/gfs/gfs.t00z.pgrb2.1p00.f003.shtml) or [HRRR (#115)](https://rapidrefresh.noaa.gov/hrrr/HRRRv4_GRIB2_WRFTWO.txt) `TCDC` variable for the entire atmosphere.